Asia Opportunities (including Mideast & Oceania)

 AIIMS is generally considered the leading academic medical center in India among 150 government operated medical schools.
 AIIMS operates a 2,000 bed hospital and outpatient service (more than 3,000 daily visits) in an urban area, providing exposure to a wide variety of simple and complicated illnesses.
 New Delhi is the capital of India and has many historic sites and numerous bazaars, restaurants, and cultural amenities.
 International students are accommodated in medical student dormitories (enhancing contact with AIIMS medical students).
 These are always available to female students and may be available to male students.
 AIIMS is recommended for students interested in a wide exposure to diseases in a developing country in an outstanding tertiary care hospital.
 A two-month rotation is suggested.
 Internal medicine, general surgery, obstetrics & gynaecology, pediatrics, otorhinolaryngology, and community medicine (rural posting near Delhi Village) are among the possibilities.
 Basic departments like pathology and microbiology are also options.
 AIIMS summer holidays are from mid May to mid July.
 It is therefore not possible to participate during those two months.
 The best period is between October and March, after the monsoon season and before the heat of summer.
-Interested students should contact Global Health Programs for consultation and initiation of the application process.
+Interested students should contact The Center for Global Health for consultation and initiation of the application process.

 - Letter of request: this letter should specify the time period in which you are available (minimum of one month and maximum of two) and the disciplines which you would like to pursue